 Akron Community Learning Centers.
-With joint funding through the City, Akron Public Schools, and the State of Ohio, more than \$800 million is being invested to transform the Akron public school facilities into Community Learning Centers (CLCs).
-Under the City's leadership, City voters approved a .25% income tax increase to rebuild and remodel Akron's schools.
+With joint funding through the City, Akron Public Schools, and the State of Ohio, more than \$800 million has been invested to transform the Akron public school facilities into Community Learning Centers (CLCs).
 The new Community Learning Centers are providing modern school facilities for Akron City School District students.
 The CLC's are also available to the community during evenings, weekends, and summers for recreation, civic meetings, adult education, training, and a wide variety of other City programs and community activities.
-The project has completed 33 buildings so far and represents the largest construction project to date in the history of the City of Akron.
-The final new building is the Kenmore-Garfield Community Learning Center.
-The school opened in late August 2022.
-Funding for the program is as follows: State of Ohio funding at \$339M, local voter-approved funding \$236M, and Locally Funded Initiatives at \$133M, for a total funding program of \$708M.
+Since 2003, the project has completed 35 buildings and represents one of the largest construction projects to date in the history of the City of Akron.
+The final new building was the Kenmore-Garfield Community Learning Center which opened in late August 2022.
+The State of Ohio has funded 59% of the project through the Ohio Facilities Construction Commission.
+The remainder of the project has been financed through a .25% income tax increase that was proposed by City leadership and approved by Akron voters.